Laurel Valley Sugar Plantation: Popular culture

 Several movies have been filmed at Laurel Valley, including Angel Heart, Crazy in Alabama, A Gathering of Old Men, Interview with the Vampire, A Lesson Before Dying, Double Exposure: The Story of Margaret Bourke-White, and Ray.The Depeche Mode Music Video "Freelove" was also filmed on the plantation.

+The history of the Laurel Valley Plantation was told in an episode of "Mysteries of the Abandoned" (S06E02).